CiscoDevNet/api-design-guide/README.md

 **3.5.1.6** If the last segment of the path of a request URL contains a "." (dot) the service MUST regard the portion of the URL following that dot as a "format extension", and the preceding portion of the URL as identifying the actual resource to be operated upon.

-**3.5.1.7** A request made on a URL with a format extension MUST be treated as though the corresponding format were provided as an `Accept:` header in the request (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
+**3.5.1.7** A request made on a URL with a format extension MUST be treated as though the corresponding format were provided as an `Accept:` header in the request (based on Apache MIME to file extension mappings [MIME2EXT](#references).
 If the request contains an explicit `Accept:` header, the explicit `Accept` header MUST be disregarded in favor of the format extension.

-**3.5.1.8** A request made on a URL with a format extension, and including entity content, MUST result in an error response if the request's `Content-Type:` header does not match the format indicated by the format extension (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
+**3.5.1.8** A request made on a URL with a format extension, and including entity content, MUST result in an error response if the request's `Content-Type:` header does not match the format indicated by the format extension (based on Apache MIME to file extension mappings [MIME2EXT](#references).
 Exceptions include cases where the `Content-Type` header is either missing from the request, or indicates one or more of the following formats:

 ```
 application/x-www-form-urlencoded